Update: October 2020

 Employees can also quickly become liable to prosecution for aiding and abetting fraud (§§ 263, 27 StGB) or subsidy fraud (§§ 264, 27 StGB) on the part of the employer.
 Aiding and abetting is in fact fulfilled when someone assists another offence, which tends to be interpreted broadly in case law.
 Thus, if the employee is aware of the circumstances, agrees to short-time work but continues to work full-time, it could already be assumed that the employee is providing assistance in accordance with § 27 StGB.

 Both small and large companies are currently facing a critical economic situation in the wake of the crisis surrounding the novel COVID-19 coronavirus (SARS-CoV-2).
-However, this should – as explained – not be a reason to abuse the regulations on reduced working hours and reduced working hours allowance.
+However, this should – as explained – not be a reason to abuse the regulations on short-time work allowance.
 After all, this would not only mean heavy fines, but also prison sentences of up to five years, in serious cases even up to ten years.

 At Schlun & Elseven our criminal law team provides advice and assistance in a diverse range of criminal law matters.
 Our offices are located in Cologne, Düsseldorf and Aachen but we can also be reached remotely during this difficult time.
 Our lawyers can advise you in English as well as German.
 We remain in contact with our clients through phone, email and video conferencing.
 Contact us today for legal assistance and answers to related queries.